 Money withdrawn from a SEP-IRA (and not rolled over to another plan) is subject to income tax for the year in which an employee receives a distribution.
 If an employee withdraws money from a SEP-IRA before age 59½, a 10 percent additional tax generally applies.

 As with other traditional IRAs, participants in a SEP-IRA must begin withdrawing a specific minimum amount from their accounts by April 1 of the year following the year the participant reaches age 70½.
 For the year following the year in which a participant reaches age 70½, he/she must withdraw an additional required minimum distribution amount by December 31 of that year and annually thereafter.
 The financial institution/trustee will notify the participant by January 31 of each year when a minimum distribution is required.
-(For further details regarding the required minimum distribution amount, see IRS Publication 590, Individual Retirement Arrangements (IRAs).)
+(For further details regarding the required minimum distribution amount, see Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).)